appsody/website/content/docs/using-appsody/deploying.md

 > This deployment option is under development

-Most likely, the deployment of applications created with the Appsody CLI is going to occur through the invocation of a CI/CD build pipeline.
+Most likely, the deployment of applications that are created with the Appsody CLI is going to occur through the invocation of a CI/CD build pipeline.

 As a developer, you develop your application using the Appsody CLI, and when you are ready to deploy, you push your code to a repository or create a pull request on GitHub.